AngryPlaayer/BetterTables/README.md

 (This is just for fun, it may have already been done before)

-vvHere's some functions, more info on the wiki page
+vv Here's some functions, more info on the wiki page

 BetterTablesModule:new(table) -> returns BetterTable object with the table